FreeTAKTeam/FreeTAKHub-Installation/README.md

 sudo apt update
 ```

-Make sure you have Git installed:
+Make sure you have `git` installed:

 ```console
 sudo apt install -y git
 ```

-Go to your home directory:
+Go to the home directory:

 ```console
 cd ~
 ```

-Clone the repo with:
+Clone the FreeTAKHub-Installation repository:

 ```console
 git clone https://github.com/FreeTAKTeam/FreeTAKHub-Installation.git
 ```

-Go to the top-level directory
+Go to the top-level directory of the FreeTAKHub-Installation repository:

 ```console
 cd FreeTAKHub-Installation
 ```

-In case you already previously created the repository, pull the latest:
+If you have previously cloned the repository, update the repository:

 ```console
 git pull